 A section of the rally in which course timing may be checked at any point.
 To avoid penalties, participants must follow the correct route at all times and arrive at the Timing Control at the perfect time.
 Following the Time Control, participants must proceed at a speed adequate to start the next section on time.

 SAP, S or STRAIGHT

 Straight As Possible or simply Straight.
-Executed by proceeding on the route (typically leaving an intersection) that requires the least angular deviation from the route arriving at the intersection.
-This notation is usually provided to help participants get through an odd-shaped intersection, or simply for clarification.
+Executed by proceeding on the route that requires the least angular deviation from the route arriving at the point of execution.

 SIGNAL